At St Anne’s we feel that having homework:

 Where appropriate, questions and challenges will be posted on class blog pages.

 At times it may also be appropriate for the class teacher to set some pre-learning.
 This is dependent on the class topic and may take various forms, such as research, exploring key vocabulary or map work.
 Information about class topic work will be mentioned in the curriculum letters that are given out at the start of each half term.

-For more information, please see our Homework Policy.
+For more information, please see our Homework Policy on the Policies page.